 In case you’re interested in learning more on how other real estate investors find Todoist useful in the field, or just wish to fantasize about being in the French Alps, you may like this article as well.

 While the free version can get you by, I do recommend checking out this video to see how some of the additional features can be useful.

 In the event it intrigues you, here’s a link for a free 2 month trial for the paid version.
 That way you can decide if the additional features are worth the price of a cup of Starbucks coffee once a month.

 Well, I don’t know about you, but I think we’re off to a good start.
-I look forward to seeing you on part #2 of this 3-part series.
+I look forward to seeing you on part #2 and part #3 of this 3-part series.
 A bit of a spoiler, we’ll be taking a stroll through 123 Main Street; no travel required.

 Ciao, for now!